LiBaiC/learngit/readme.txt

-git is verson control system.
+git is distributed verson control system.
 Git is free software.